grmarxer/Openstack/VCP_2.x_Build_Instructions/procedures/1-building_undercloud_director_node.md

     [stack@director ~]$ openstack undercloud install
     ```

     This command launches the director configuration script.
 Director installs additional packages and configures its services according to the configuration in the undercloud.conf.
-This script takes several minutes to complete.
+This script takes ~10-15 minutes to complete.

     The script generates two files:
     - undercloud-passwords.conf - A list of all passwords for the director services.

     - stackrc - A set of initialization variables to help you access the director command line tools.

+2. The script also starts all OpenStack Platform service containers automatically.
+You can check the enabled containers with the following command:
+    ```
+    [stack@director ~]$ sudo podman ps
+    ```

+3. To initialize the stack user to use the command line tools, run the following command:
+    ```
+    [stack@director ~]$ source ~/stackrc
+    ```

+4. The prompt now indicates that OpenStack commands authenticate and execute against the undercloud;
+    ```
+    (undercloud) [stack@director ~]$
+    ```

+    The director installation is complete.
+You can now use the director command line tools.